enthought/ets/docs/source/eeps/eep-4.rst

 As a result, a more conservative approach is warranted, at least initially.
-Rather than starting to annotate directly and completely, it makes more sense to only partically annotate, and to do so with the use of stub files, so that the type annotation is distinct from the source code; this also permits some more freedom in the way that we annotate.
+Rather than starting to annotate directly and completely, it makes more sense to only partially annotate, and to do so with the use of stub files, so that the type annotation is distinct from the source code; this also permits some more freedom in the way that we annotate.